-Having emotions has nothing to do with anyone’s maturity level.
-If I were screaming at the top of my lungs and throwing things like a five year old, then sure, but I’m not.
+Having emotions has nothing to do with one’s maturity level.
+If I were screaming at the top of my lungs and throwing things like a five year old, then sure.
 You, however, are insulting and belittling my character to dismiss me – and that is blatantly disrespectful and childish.
-Being an adult means we respect and listen to one another, so let’s do that instead.
+Being an adult means we respect and listen to one another, so let’s do that.

 Understanding Highly Sensitive People

 These are some of the top things to avoid saying to an HSP, because most of these comments come from a lack of understanding how a highly sensitive person processes stimuli.
 HSPs are reasonable people, even though it may not always feel that way to others.

 Use your empathy and imagine yourself in our place.
 Imagine a time when you cried, felt discourage or deeply upset, regardless of the reason.
 What did you need from your friends or family in that moment?
 What would have helped to comfort you?

 What you should say to a highly sensitive friend or family member in need: